kamermanpr/Resilience.HIVPain/SupplFigures/README.md

 ***

+# Supplementary analyses

-The files also contain [supplementary analyses](suppl.analysis.md) and plots of the relationship between objective (actigraphy) and subjective (BPI interference with walking, EQ5D mobility) measures of activity in people with pain.
+The SupplFigures directory also contains files describing [supplementary analyses](suppl.analysis.md) and plots of the relationship between objective (actigraphy) and subjective (BPI interference with walking, EQ5D mobility) measures of activity in people with pain.

 ## Plots